Conor McGregor And His Search For Greatness

-Conor McGregor moves through a forest of heavy bags, the three letter logo looming large on each one: UFC.
-So too is McGregor branded, the gorilla tattoo emblazoned on his chest is slick with sweat, making it seem almost alive as sets himself and begins another three minute round of drills on the heavy bag.
+Conor McGregor moves through a forest of heavy bags, the three-letter logo looming large on each one: UFC.
+So too is McGregor branded, the gorilla tattoo emblazoned on his chest is slick with sweat, making it seem almost alive as he sets himself and begins another three minute round of drills on the heavy bag.

-The heaving thump of hip hop on the gym speakers is interrupted only by the repeated whump of McGregor striking the bag, and the ceaseless clicking of camera shutters.
+The heaving thump of hip hop on the gym speakers is interrupted only by the repeated thump of Conor McGregor striking the bag.
+And the ceaseless clicking of camera shutters.
 Around him, maybe fifty journalists huddle in hushed tones, watching him do his work.
 It is Media Day in his fight camp, and the world is watching.
 Not a soul says it out loud, but most of them are waiting on a miracle.

 But what is impossible?
 As fight fans, knowing what we know, the term should not exist.
-Particularly when it comes to boxing, where defying the odds is almost a tradition.
+Particularly when it comes to boxing were defying the odds is almost a tradition.

 Simply, unequivocally impossible.